 Three types of iodothyronine deiodinases (DIO1-3) have been described in vertebrates that activate or inactivate THs and are therefore important mediators of TH action.
 All deiodinases are integral membrane proteins of the thioredoxin superfamily that contain selenocysteine in their catalytic centre.
-Type I deiodinase is capable of converting T4 into T3, as well as to convert rT3 to the inactive thyroid hormone 3,3' T2, through outer ring deiodination. rT3, rather than T4, is the preferred substrate for DIO1. furthermore, DIO1 has a very high Km (μ M range, compared to nM range for DIO2) (Darras and Van Herck, 2012).
+Type I deiodinase is capable of converting T4 into T3, as well as to convert rT3 to the inactive thyroid hormone 3,3' T2, through outer ring deiodination. rT3, rather than T4, is the preferred substrate for DIO1. furthermore, DIO1 has a very high Km ( $\mu$ M range, compared to nM range for DIO2) (Darras and Van Herck, 2012).
 Type II deiodinase (DIO2) is only capable of ORD activity with T4 as a preferred substrate (i.e., activation of T4 to T3).
 DIO3 can inner ring deiodinate T4 and T3 to the inactive forms of THs, reverse T3, (rT3) and 3,3'-T2 respectively.
-(Darras and Van Herck, 2012)
+(Darras and Van Herck, 2012).
+DIO2 and DIO3 expression customize the timing and intensity of TH signalling in an organ/tissue-specific way (Russo et al 2021).

 Inhibition of DIO2 activity is widely accepted to directly decrease T3 levels, since the conversion of T4 to T3 is inhibited.
-The importance of DIO2 inhibition in altering serum T3 levels depends on the relative role of different deiodinases in regulating serum versus tissue T3 levels and in negative feedback within the HPT axis.
+The importance of DIO2 inhibition in altering serum and/or tissue T3 levels depends on the relative role of different deiodinases in regulating serum versus tissue T3 levels and in negative feedback within the HPT axis.
 Both aspects appear to vary among vertebrate taxa.